CiscoDevNet/awesome-webex/README.md

 *Utilities to interact with the Cisco Spark API, without coding.*

-* [Spark for developers](https://developer.ciscospark.com/quick-reference.html) - the official interactive documentation (by Cisco Spark API team)
+* [API Reference](https://developer.ciscospark.com/quick-reference.html) - the official interactive documentation (by Spark for Developers)
-* [POSTMAN collection for Spark](http://bit.ly/POSTMAN-SPARK-API) - a Postman collection (by SteveSfartz)
+* [Postman collection for Spark](http://bit.ly/POSTMAN-SPARK-API) - a Postman collection (by SteveSfartz)
 * [sparkcli](https://github.com/tdeckers/sparkcli) - a command line interface (by tdeckers)